SpongePowered/SpongeDocs/source/plugin/basics/blocks/modifying.rst

 Copying Blocks
 ~~~~~~~~~~~~~~

 If you want to copy all of a blocks data, the ``BlockSnapshot`` class is your best friend.
 While it doesn't expose all the data, it stores a Blocks type, its BlockState and, if necessary, all additional Tile Entity Data (for example chest inventories).
-Conventiently, the ``Location`` class provides a ``getSnapshot()`` method as well as a ``replaceWith()`` method accepting a ``BlockSnapshot``.
+Conveniently, the ``Location`` class provides a ``getBlockSnapshot()`` method as well as a ``setBlockSnapshot()`` method accepting a ``BlockSnapshot``.
 That makes copying blocks from one location to another very simple:

  .. code-block:: java